bhagvan/algotrading-workshop/0_Setup/README.md

 ## Next step:

-We're ready to proceed getting the data for our trading strategies. [data](../1_Data).
+We're ready to proceed getting the data for our trading strategies.
+[Prepare the stock market data](../1_Data).